rafaelzimmermann/lastpass-ssh-keys/README.md

 lastpass_username: Your LastPass user name
 lastpass_sshgroup: The name of the LastPass group where your SSH Keys are in.
 ```
-After you create the configuration file, you just need to run the `ssh-agent-feeder.sh`.
+After you create the configuration file, you just need to run the `lpass-ssh-keys`.

 ```
 $ ./lpass-ssh-keys